 Race Nights, Casino Nights etc.

-A simple advice leaflet on running a race night, casino night or similar event for a good cause has been produced by the Gambling Commission and can be downloaded below:
+The Gambling Commission – Can I hold a race night, casino night or poker night? gives simple advice leaflet on running a race night, casino night or similar event for a good cause.

-A simple advice leaflet on organising bingo for a good cause can be downloaded below:
+A simple advice leaflet on Organising Bingo for a good cause can be downloaded.

-More detailed information on organising non-commercial prize gaming and non-commercial equal chance gaming, including any conditions that must be complied with, is provided below:
+The Gambling Commission - Advice on non-commercial and private gaming and betting leaflet gives more detailed information on organising non-commercial prize gaming and non-commercial equal chance gaming, including any conditions that must be complied with.